-- A VPN can let you digitally relocate to Bulgaria, giving you an internet address (IP) inside the country.
+This gives you an internet address (IP) inside the country.
 This means you can access the full content libraries for BNT, Nova, TV7, and other national channels you usually can’t watch because of geoblocking.
 You can also shop for local deals and access cheaper international prices for goods and services.
 For example, many streaming services charge more if you’re in the US, UK or Canada – and having a Bulgarian IP can help you save money.

-- Bulgaria is a country with very lax censorship laws.
 If you live in Asia, the Middle East, Russia and even the US, you might find that a fair portion of the content you’d like to watch is blocked.
 This certainly isn’t the case for Bulgaria.
 Between the EU’s anti-censorship stance and Bulgaria’s limited interest in restricting online users, getting a local IP will help you bypass any censorship restrictions you’re currently experiencing.

-- Last but not least, Bulgaria is soft on censorship but tough on government snooping and personal privacy.
+…but tough on government snooping and personal privacy.
 For example, using Torrent clients and apps like Kodi in the US, Canada, Australia and many other geozones can get you into trouble.
 This isn’t the case for Bulgaria.
 On the other hand, Bulgaria is a part of the EU, which means that officials aren’t allowed to use your data against you.
 This makes Bulgarian IPs an excellent way to enjoy internet freedom no matter where in the world you happen to be.